Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 hidden: false
 ---

-Throughout our course, we have been utilizing various built-in classes available in the Java programming language.
+Throughout our course, we have been using various built-in classes available in the Java programming language.
 These include classes like `Scanner`, `List`, and `String`.
 We have become accustomed to working with these classes and have learned how to use some of the methods they provide.

 These classes can come in handy when building a program that requires the user to input movies in their library and store them in a collection.
 Before we begin, let us take a look at the `Movie` class: